Quick Answer

 The following example is illustrative.
 It describes a typical filing flow and does not predict any individual outcome.

-A Hamilton resident with seropositive rheumatoid arthritis met with her rheumatologist to complete Part B. The rheumatologist documented bilateral hand and wrist inflammation restricting dressing (45 to 60 minutes required, versus the typical 5 to 10 minutes for someone without the impairment) and walking endurance (limited to short distances before pain forces rest).
-Part B noted that the restrictions are present even with biologic medication and adaptive tools, persisting at least 90 percent of waking hours.
+The form also documented walking endurance.
+The resident was limited to short distances before pain forced rest.
+Part B noted that the restrictions remained even with biologic medication and adaptive tools, and persisted at least 90 percent of waking hours.
 The Notice of Determination arrived 9 weeks after submission, approving the DTC retroactive to 2022.

 Documentation That Works for arthritis Part B

-What worked in this Part B: a side-by-side time comparison ("45 to 60 minutes versus typical 5 to 10 minutes") and explicit note that the restriction persists despite treatment.
+What worked in this Part B: a side-by-side time comparison, such as "45 to 60 minutes versus typical 5 to 10 minutes."
+The form also clearly stated that the restriction persisted despite treatment.
 CRA reviewers look for both the duration ratio and the "even with treatment" qualifier in rheumatoid arthritis claims.
-See our cumulative effects rule guide for the technical framework CRA reviewers apply, and our DTC denied appeal guide if a previous application was rejected.

 Frequently Asked Questions